How to make Paneer (Indian Cheese)

 • It is also good to pour some cold water to stop the paneer from cooking immediately especially if using unprocessed milk.

-• Ensure excess whey is drained from the paneer before you keep it for setting.
-Any excess whey will prevent it from setting well.
-Or even the paneer cubes may break in the gravy.
+• Ensure excess whey is drained from the paneer before you set.
+Any excess whey will cause it to break in the gravy/sauce.

 Video